 '''

 header(2fb4,[immunoglobulin,18-apr-89,2fb4]).

 compnd(2fb4,[immunoglobulin,fab]).

-source(2fb4, [human, (homo, sapiens), myeloma, patient, kol, serum]).
+source(2fb4,[human,(homo,sapiens),myeloma,patient,kol,serum]).

 resolution(2fb4,

 1.900).

 nchains(2fb4,

 2).

 chain(2fb4,2fb41).

+1, -], [214, -]).

 chain_range(2fb41,[

-1,-],[214,-]).

 chain_length(2fb41,

 216).

 residues(2fb41).

 chain(2fb4,2fb4h).

 chain_range(2fb4h,[

 1,-],[ 221,-]).

+chain_length(2fb4h,

-chain_length(2fb4h, 229).
+229).

 residues(2fb4h).

 '''

 The header, compnd, source and resolution clauses are extracted directly from the information stored at the beginning of every PDB file.
-The Ident is the PDB identification code for the protein (e.g. 9lyz), List is a Prolog list containing textual information, and R is the resolution of the structure in Angstroms.
+The Ident is the PDB identification code for the protein (e.g. 9lyz), List is a Prolog list containing textual information, and R is the resolution of the structure in Ångstroms.
 The remaining seven clauses are derived from an analysis of the PDB ATOM records.
 The chain clauses link the PDB identification code to the chain code Chcode whilst nchains simply lists how many chains are present in the PDB entry.
 The nchains clause is included for simplicity, though is strictly unnecessary since a Prolog rule could be used to count the number of chain clauses present for each protein.
 For every chain clause, there is one chain\range clause which specifies the starting and ending residue numbers of the chain.
-Similarly, there is a chain\length clause that states the number of residues present in the chain (this clause is essential due to the alphanumeric residue numbering scheme used by the PDB).
+Similarly, there is a chain\length clause that states the number residue numbering scheme used by the PDB).
 The residues clause identifies a chain as having amino acid residues other than UNK (or X), whilst the presence of no\mainchain or no\sidechains clauses for a chain shows that the protein entry is incomplete (some PDB entries only contain mainchain, or $C{\alpha}$ atoms).

-Using the PDB Information
+2.1 Using the PDB Information